HARDECOMM/python_wk4_assignment/README.md

 - Counts the total number of words.
 - Converts the text to uppercase.
 - Writes the results, including the word count, to `output.txt`.
+- Prompts the user for a filename and handles errors if the file doesn’t exist or can’t be read.

 ## How It Works